Four of Cups

 Adjusting the Knobs

 You notice you're zoning out during conversations and still indifferent to your emotions.
 You start asking yourself why you’re disconnected.
-You cancel plans for more of a proactive withdrawal to take walks, journal or feed the ducks so you can pay attention to what you’ve been ignoring.
+You cancel plans to focus on taking walks, journaling, or feeding the ducks, allowing yourself to notice what you've been ignoring.

 Unsubscribed from Self-Sabotage

-You start naming what doesn’t feel right instead of numbing it.
-You acknowledge when something no longer holds meaning.
+You start naming what doesn’t feel right instead of numbing it, and acknowledge when something no longer holds meaning.
 You begin to notice it’s the smaller things that make you feel grounded such as direction conversation or a moment of quiet that brings relief.
 You’ve let go of the pressure to force a connection.

 Writing the TED Talk